 Like the post?
 Know others who might like it?
 Share it on Facebook, please!

 Have you joined the Teacher Habits Club?
-All the cool kids are doing it.
-Click here to join us and start receiving emails in your inbox (check the Promotions tab if you use Gmail).
-You’ll also get access to a hidden page that houses my free downloads.
-Right now, they relate to my book, The Teacher’s Guide to Weight Loss, but there will be new ones added with subsequent books.
+If not, Click here to join and start receiving emails in your inbox (check the Promotions tab if you use Gmail).